DaBlick/Hierarchical-Observer-Pattern/README.md

         assert(playerList.size() == 1 && testPlayer.getName().equals(testName) && testPlayer.getEmail().equals(testEmail));

-The output of this code is presented in log form and looks like this.
+The log from this example looks like this:

 -------------------------------------------------------